- Assets: $1,590,570,302 (2013)

 * Organizations that support euthanasia for the terminally ill:

 Soros has long promoted the cause of physician-assisted suicide in an effort to change public attitudes about death.
 Toward that end, in 1994 he began giving money to the (now defunct) Project on Death in America (PDA), whose purpose was to provide “end-of-life” assistance for ailing people and to enact public policy that will “transform the culture and experience of dying and bereavement.”
-Over a 9-year period, the Open Society Institute gave $45 million to PDA.
+Over a 9-year period, the Open Society Foundations gave $45 million to PDA.

 Notably, PDA's mission was congruent with the goals of those who support government-run health care, which invariably features bureaucracies tasked with allocating scarce resources and thus determining who will, and who will not, be eligible for particular medications and treatments.
 Such bureaucracies generally make their calculations based upon cost-benefit analyses of a variety of possible treatments.
 Ultimately these decisions tend to disfavor the very old and the very sick, because whatever benefits they might gain from expensive interventions are likely to be of short duration, and thus are not judged to be worth the costs.
 Soros himself has suggested that “[a]ggressive, life-prolonging interventions, which may at times go against the patient's wishes, are much more expensive than proper care for the dying.”
-Additional pro-euthanasia groups funded by Soros and OSI are the following:
+Additional pro-euthanasia groups funded by Soros and OSF are the following:

 - The Death with Dignity National Center seeks to allow “terminally ill individuals meeting stringent safeguards to hasten their own deaths” by way of lethal drug prescriptions.